EBEREGIT/market/docs-market-x/index.md

  // code goes here
 });
 ```

+// JP: AVOID "LET'S" FOR FUTURE TRANSLATIONS.
+SIMPLE STATE WHAT THEY SHOULD DO... `export`...

 6. To ensure that this `main` Reach App will be available for use in other files in this project, let's `export` it by adding `export` before the `const`: